Jordan Binnington: International play

-Later that year in May, after his NHL team had been eliminated from the playoffs, Binnington was invited again to play for Team Canada at the 2025 World Championship.
+Later that year in May, after his NHL team had been eliminated from the playoffs, Binnington was invited again to play for Canada at the 2025 World Championship.
 Binnington's first start was Canada's third game, a 5–0 victory over France on May 13.
 He followed that with a second shutout in a 7–0 win over Slovakia.
 He won his third game in a row to clinch Group A with a 5–3 victory over Sweden.
-However, in the quarterfinals, Denmark upset Team Canada in 2–1 win, knocking them out of the tournament.
+However, in the quarterfinals, Denmark upset Canada in 2–1 win, knocking them out of the tournament.

+On December 31, 2025, he was named to Canada's roster to compete at the 2026 Winter Olympics.
+Binnington was named the team's starter and helped the team advance to the gold medal game, having posted a shutout in the team's tournament opening win against Czechia.
+In the tournament final, Binnington was beat by a Jack Hughes shot in overtime that secured the United States the win and Canada the silver medal.

 Personal life

-In 2019, Binnington was criticized for comments posted on the social media platform Twitter as a teenager in 2013 and 2014 that were considered to be racist and misogynistic.
-When asked about the tweets after a morning skate, Binnington responded: "It was a while ago when I was a teenager and it was a little sarcasm, joking around.
-You know, I was a teenager.
-That's what life's about.
-You live and learn, and you grow as a human."
-In 2020, Binnington posted in support of the Black Lives Matter movement on Instagram following the murder of George Floyd.
-Among other things, his statement read: "...remaining silent is no longer tolerable.
-Over the last couple days, I have learned what it means to be a true ally towards the black community.
-And going forward, I will fight for what is right."

 In 2023, Binnington married Canadian actress Cristine Prosperi.
 They have one son.